 5. 64% of patients reported that they have delayed or neglected care within the past year because of the inability to pay.

 The cost of preventative healthcare can also be a challenge for your employees that might prevent them from getting the preventative care they need.
 In one survey, 64 percent of patients reported that they have delayed or neglected care within the past year because their medical expenses would be too high, the report showed.
 Sixty-one percent of patients said they have no money saved for high medical expenses.

 There are three main ways employers can help employees get the medical care they need:

-Offer Paytient as a benefit to increase access and affordability of care
+6. Offering Paytient as a benefit for your employees can increase access and affordability of preventative care.

 Offering Paytient as a benefit is a low-cost, high-impact way for employers to help make healthcare more affordable.
 For just a few dollars a month per employee, Paytient gives employees a healthier way to pay for their care.

 By giving employees a healthier way to pay for their medical, vision, dental, and even veterinary care, employers can make it significantly more likely that employees will get the preventative care they need (and be able to afford it).